My Beautiful Broken Brain

 But remembering details of an academic nature was not to a problem.
 The magic ingredient to remembering was repetition.

 What I did struggle with was process.
 Process is do this step first, then move on to the next step.
 Certain job tasks were only done once every six months, for example, being presented with a scenario and being told to solve it.
-The solving was easy the first time but there was no repetition.
+The solving was easy the first time but there was no repetition to compensate for the lack to being able to memorize the steps needed to solve the problem.
 Six months later, that same scenario came up and I couldn't remember what I did the first time to solve the problem.
 I had to ask for help a second time and hope no one would notice I'm supposed to know how to solve this.

 I had the great fortune of being placed with a corporate trainer who showered me with kindness and patience.
-I quickly informed her, I'm going to ask you the same question three times, it's going to seem weird but by the third time I do this task, I'll get it.
+I was too afraid to tell her about the brain injury, but I quickly informed her, I'm going to ask you the same question three times, it's going to seem weird but by the third time I do this task, I'll get it.
 It was the repetition that compensated for the lack of remembering what the answer was outright.
 I experienced a great deal of apprehension about being found out.
 I worried most about affecting my chances of being promoted in the future.
 Nobody is going to want to hire the guy with the broken brain.
 And I settled into being too afraid at work to tell anyone about the brain injury or asking for any special consideration.